 Labour has a long history of looking out for Aotearoa’s LGBTQIA+ and takatāpui communities, and we’re proud to continue that legacy.
 Now, with a Labour Government, New Zealand’s Parliament has the highest percentage of Rainbow members in the world – and we’re doing more than simply representing Rainbow perspectives.

 Here are some of the ways we’re advancing the rights of Rainbow New Zealanders:

 Banning harmful practices and upholding dignity

 We’re working to keep our Rainbow communities safe and supported.
-We’ve committed to banning harmful conversion practices by early next year.
+We’ve banned harmful conversion practices.
 We also supported legislation to wipe historic homosexual offences from criminal records, going some way toward addressing the tremendous hurt and stigma suffered by those affected.

 Boosting mental health support

 Diversity of identity or sexual orientation shouldn’t be a barrier to accessing support.
 We’re boosting our investment in mental health to make sure our tamariki and rangatahi have access to trusted support workers when they need to talk.
 We are also the first government to provide targeted nationwide funding for mental health services supporting Rainbow young people, to ensure they can access support when they need it.

 We’re helping trans people to access the care they need.
 To help reduce wait times for gender affirming surgery, we lifted the cap on the number of publicly funded surgeries and increased funding for the service, supporting the mental health of our trans whānau.

 We want to make sure that HIV and STI prevention services in New Zealand are targeted appropriately, and that Rainbow people aren’t disadvantaged in terms of healthcare.
 That’s why we invested $300,000 in research updating behavioural information like testing rates, which will guide the improved design and delivery of prevention services in future.